NeoSim

 At CAPE, we are driven by an unrelenting focus on improving human and system performance for the benefit of our patients.

 Delivering resuscitation care to a neonate requires healthcare practitioners to simultaneously manage a complex series of skills and events often under intense time pressure and with potentially little hands-on training.
 To be successful, healthcare practitioners must assimilate and apply content knowledge and provide technical resuscitation skills while engaging in critical behavioral skills including leadership, communication and teamwork.
 This program will move beyond the traditional passive model of neonatal resuscitation education.
 Through immersion in intense, dynamic and complex simulation scenarios and constructive video debriefings, attendees will practice key cognitive, technical and behavioral skills necessary to achieve optimal performance in unpredictable neonatal emergencies.
 The program will highlight behavioral team-based training by focusing on active decision-making, efficient communication and effective crisis management.
-The curriculum will synthesize the updated 2016 NRP guidelines.
+The curriculum will synthesize the updated 8th edition NRP guidelines.

 Learning Objectives